-No longer were these companies going to endure the stereotype that American cars couldn’t handle a corner or keep up with the competition on a racetrack.
+No longer were companies going to endure the stereotype that American cars couldn’t handle a corner or keep up with the competition on a racetrack.
 America wasn’t just going to build better sports cars; it was time to build some of the world’s best.

 From sport compacts to pickups to supercars, America took the automotive fight to the world in the first decade of the new millennium.
 When the dust settled, some truly spectacular cars emerged.
 Here are the 10 best.
 Did we miss anything?
 Tell us in the comments below.

 The Chevrolet Cobalt SS produced from 2008 until 2010 may be the most underrated performance car of its decade.
 With a 2.0-liter turbocharged four-cylinder engine, the little Cobalt produced 260 hp and 260 lb-ft of torque.

 Equipped with a five-speed manual transmission and a well-tuned suspension, the Cobalt was incredibly quick around a racetrack, thanks in large part to grippy 225/40R18 summer tires.
 The Cobalt SS was so fast, in fact, that during independent testing, the SS was just as quick or quicker than a Mitsubishi EVO and Subaru WRX STI around a road course.

 What list of American sports cars would be complete without a hot rod pickup truck?
 The concept of putting big power in a half-ton pickup was nothing new, but Ford decided to make the F-150 Lightning more than just a burnout machine.